MARHD/Mini-Drone/Instructions/mds/ardu.md

-# Wiring and Mounting the Flowdeck V2
+# Installing ArduPilot

 Your Pixracer should come with Ardupilot pre-installed.
-If not, follow the guide [here]() to install it
+If not, follow the guide [here](https://ardupilot.org/copter/docs/initial-setup.html) to install it

 1. Download the latest pre-compiled ArduPilot version [here](/./Software/ArduCopter-4.1%20Custom/Builds/)
 1. Install Mission Planner with default settings.